-Some EEM project proposals may not pass the initial "minimum requirements" screening.
+Some EEM project applications may not pass the initial "minimum requirements" screening.
 Common deficiencies that cause applications to be disqualified from further consideration include:

 - A. No specific RTF has been clearly identified. - B. The RTF is a planning project that, in and of itself, causes no adverse environmental impacts.
-(It is future projects based on the plan that may cause the environmental impacts). - C. The RTF received a Categorical Exemption or a Negative Declaration and does not appear to have caused any adverse environmental impacts either directly or cumulatively. - D. The RTF was started before 1990. - E. Environmental Review has not been completed for the RTF and therefore required mitigation has yet to be established. - F. No specific EEM project is identified or the EEM project lacks detail and specificity.
-(For example: the particular parcels to be acquired are not identified.) - G. Environmental Review for the proposed EEM project is not complete. - H. For Resource Lands Applications The RTF does not specifically impact "Resource Lands." - Application package lacks one or more critical elements such as signed Application Form, Authorizing Resolution, stamped and filed copies of environmental review documents for the EEM project, evidence of Land Tenure and Site Control, Signed Purchase Option Agreement or Willing Seller letter, proof of nonprofit status, etc. (Section 7, What to Submit).
+(It is future projects based on the plan that may cause the environmental impacts). - C. The RTF received a Categorical Exemption or a Negative Declaration and does not appear to have caused any adverse environmental impacts either directly or cumulatively. - D. The RTF was started before 1990. - E. Environmental Review has not been completed for the RTF and therefore required mitigation has yet to be established. - F. No specific EEM project is identified or the EEM project lacks detail and specificity. - G. Environmental Review for the proposed EEM project is not complete. - H. The EEM project is a planning project. - I. The EEM project is a development project contingent on future acquisition for project implementation. - J. The EEM project includes both acquisition and development (project must be one or the other, not both.) - K. For Resource Lands Applications The RTF does not specifically impact "Resource Lands." - L. Application package lacks one or more critical elements such as signed Application Form, Authorizing Resolution, County clerk stamped and filed copies of environmental review documents for the EEM project, evidence of Land Tenure and Site Control, Signed Purchase Option Agreement or Willing Seller Letter, proof of nonprofit status, etc. (Section 7, What to Submit).

-Some EEM project proposals may not be competitive when compared to the pool of Applicants.
+Some EEM project applications may not be competitive when compared to the pool of Applicants.
 Deficiencies may include:

-- A. The Applicant does not clearly demonstrate a connection between environmental damage caused by the RTF and the proposed EEM project. - B. The Applicant does not demonstrate that the EEM project will mitigate the environmental damage caused by the RTF. - C. The Applicant is aware that the RTF has caused significant, adverse environmental impacts even though it received a Categorical Exemption or a Negative Declaration, but fails to sufficiently explain the cumulative or late-occurring adverse impacts, or describe how the RTF caused them. - D. Timeline for completion of EEM project conflicts with the funding timeline.
+- A. The Applicant does not clearly demonstrate a connection between environmental damage caused by the RTF and the proposed EEM project. - B. The Applicant does not demonstrate that the EEM project will mitigate the environmental damage caused by the RTF.

-- E. Projects that do not promote water conservation and efficiencies (such as planting native, drought tolerant and low water use vegetation, enabling groundwater recharge, or by using recycled water for irrigation). - F. Projects that are less sustainable and/or less cost effective. - G. Applicant does not demonstrate significant public benefit from this expenditure of public funds - H. Applicant does not demonstrate fiscal and/or organizational capacity.
+- C. The Applicant is aware that the RTF has caused significant, adverse environmental impacts even though it received a Categorical Exemption or a Negative Declaration, but fails to sufficiently explain the cumulative or late-occurring adverse impacts, or describe how the RTF caused them. - D. Timeline for completion of EEM project conflicts with the funding timeline. - E. Projects that do not promote water conservation and efficiencies. - F. Projects that are less sustainable and/or less cost effective. - G. Applicant does not demonstrate significant public benefit from this expenditure of public funds. - H. Applicant does not demonstrate fiscal and organizational capacity.